LorenaPoenaru/anomaly_detection/dynamic_models/README.md

 When running SR-CNN, create a folder called 'snapshot' where the script will save the model.

-The original SR-CNN implementation was changed to accomodate our experiments as followed:
+Besides the parameters, the original SR-CNN implementation was changed to accomodate our experiments as follows:
 - changed function _get_path_;
 - changed data reading from predefined functions to pandas;
 - results collected in a dataframe;
-- merged the generation, training and evaluation into one script.
+- merged generate_data.py, train.py and evalue.py into one script.

 ## data_preparation_srcnn